 When used in the internal parts of a hair dryer, tourmaline speeds up the drying process and reduces static.
 As it is a semi-precious mineral, these hair dryers are usually more expensive than other types.
 Tourmaline models dry quickly and seal in important moisture.

 One type of hair dryer that does look different from others is a travel model.
 These are lightweight and smaller in size and are suitable for taking on holiday when you don't have much room in your suitcase.
 Usually these come with lower wattages of 1,000-1,200, although it's possible to find some 2,000-watt models.
 You can find travel hair dryers that have retractable cords and fold in half so that they save on space.

 With many different brands and models on offer, it's important to understand the different factors to consider when looking for the right hair dryer to suit your needs.

 Key factors to consider include:

 Hair dryers can cost anywhere from $20 through to $600, so it really depends on what your budget is and the level of performance you are expecting.
 However, just because a hair dryer costs hundreds of dollars doesn't mean that you are going to notice a huge amount of difference.
-There are many fantastic hair dryers for less than $100 – check out some of these in our guide to the best hair dryers of 2019.
+There are many fantastic hair dryers for less than $100, including the Remington Keratin & Argan Oil Nourish Hair Dryer listed above.